interplaynetary/free-association/README.md

 **Let:**
 - Capitalist-Simulated-Production = Production appearing to come from capitalist but actually produced by contributors!
-- Commodity Fetish = The masking of social-material relations of contribution behind the veil of the product as commodity (market-relations) - the objective social-forgetting of the social-origin of things
+- Commodity Fetish = The masking of social-material relations of contribution behind the veil of the product as commodity (market-relations) - the objective social-forgetting of the social-origin of things [(Lotz)](https://christianlotz.info/wp-content/uploads/2009/11/lotz-fiction-without-fantasy.pdf)
 - Second-Order-False-Recognition = False recognition given to obtain capital for buying labor-power

 **For any participant C attempting capital accumulation via Second-Order-False-Recognition:**
 1. ↑Second-Order-False-Recognition of Capital → ↑ Possibility of Mutual-Recognition with Capital Provider
 2. ↑Capital → ↑Ability to Buy Labor-Power
-3. ↑Bought Labor-Power → ↑Capitalist-Simulated-Production
+3. ↑Bought Labor-Power + Capitalist expropriation of Product from Producer → ↑Capitalist-Simulated-Production
-4. ↑Capitalist-Simulated-Production → ↑Real Products
+4. ↑Capitalist-Simulated-Production = ↑Real Products
 5. ↑Real Products → ↑Potential for Real Recognition from Others

 **However, for Real Contributors (A, B) whose labor-power has been bought by C:**